josefigueredo/bootiful-kotlin-todo-list/README.md

 enough include the tomcat-starter in order to switch on tomcat as web server since that Spring Boot 2.x include as embedded Tomcat a version of Tomcat that support the Servlet 3.1+ version that support the No Blocking IO.

 Web Flux support either annotation and Functional Endpoints via a Route DSL definition.
-For this sample I choose of use a more kotlin idiomatic way for configure my endpoints and for this reason I used the kotlin route dsl, a very cool and readable way in order to define webflux routes.
+For this sample I choose a more kotlin idiomatic way for configure my endpoints.
+For this reason I used the kotlin route dsl, a very cool and readable way in order to define webflux routes.
+The routes definition was liek the code below:

-A very important and notable thing is about context definition.
-For configure my routes I use the it.valeriovaudi.todolist.web.config.RouteConfig kotlin singleton the code was like below
 ```kotlin
 object RouteConfig {